Skip to content

 Dry hills and slopes

-Kunzea ericoides (Kānuka), Leptospermum scoparium (Mānuka), Ozothamnus leptophyllus (Tauhinu)
+Kunzea ericoides (Kānuka), Leptospermum scoparium (Mānuka), Ozothamnus leptophyllus (Tauhinu), Coprosma Red Rock

 Hardy shrubs that tolerate drought and poor soils, with small, tough leaves that reduce water loss.